World’s largest virtual agentic engineering & quality conference

 Why It's Important: TestLodge is ideal for small to mid-sized QA teams that focus on manual testing and need structured test management.

-Pricing: Offers four pricing plans with unlimited users and test suites, catering to various team sizes and needs.
+Pricing: Offers four pricing plans with unlimited users and test suites, each starting with a 30-day free trial; current pricing is listed on the vendor's site.

 3. Tuskr